John J. Lowe

-John J. Lowe is an American infectious disease scientist, assistant vice chancellor for health security at University of Nebraska Medical Center, and associate professor in the Department of Environmental, Agricultural and Occupational Health at University of Nebraska Medical Center College of Public Health.
+John J. Lowe is an American infectious disease scientist, assistant vice chancellor for health security and director of the Global Center for Health Security at the University of Nebraska Medical Center.
+He is professor and chair in the Department of Environmental, Agricultural and Occupational Health at University of Nebraska Medical Center College of Public Health.
 In 2014, he led Nebraska Medicine hospital’s effort to treat and care for Ebola virus disease patients and led the University of Nebraska Medical Center’s coronavirus disease 2019 response efforts.

 Education

-Lowe received his Bachelor of Science degree in biological chemistry in 2006 and received his Master of Science degree in molecular virology in 2009 from the from University of Nebraska Lincoln.
+Lowe received his Bachelor of Science degree in biological chemistry in 2006 and received his Master of Science degree in molecular virology in 2009 from the from University of Nebraska–Lincoln.
 He then received his Doctor of Philosophy in medical sciences from the University of Nebraska Medical Center in 2012.

 Career

 Lowe became an assistant professor at University of Nebraska Medical Center College of Public Health in 2013 and was promoted to associate professor in 2016.
 He became director of research for the Nebraska Biocontainment Unit at Nebraska Medicine in 2011.
 He became the assistant vice chancellor for health security training and education at University of Nebraska Medical Center in 2017.
 His research interests include decontamination and infection prevention and control of emerging infectious diseases and special pathogens, including COVID-19, Ebola, Lassa fever and Influenza.
 Lowe is a co-PI for the National Emerging special pathogen Training and Education Center, a federally funded collaborative between University of Nebraska Medical Center, Emory University, and New York Health and Hospital-Bellevue that is working to address gaps in outbreak preparedness.
 He became the co-PI for establishing and maintaining the U.S. National Quarantine Unit at the University of Nebraska Medical Center in 2016.